-White live dhokla is one of the popular farsan (snacks) from gujarati cuisine.
+White live dhokla is one of the popular farsan (snacks) from the Gujarati cuisine.
 Typically dhokla recipe is prepared from fermented batter, but this recipe is an alternative and prepared from rice-dal powder and semolina.
-I also share instant dhokla premix recipes, which can be prepared and store in an air-tight container.
+I also share the instant dhokla premix recipe, which can be prepared and stored in an air-tight container.
 This dhokla does not need fermentation like the regular dhokla.
-So with a little planning, breakfast or dinner can be made quickly and serve your favorite chutney.
+So with a little planning, breakfast or dinner can be made it quickly and served with your favorite chutney.
 Do try this!

 - In dhokla premix, use small grain rice varieties like khichdiya or jeerasar rice.
 Also, the quantity of dal should be half that rice.